gabinchuck/SSIS-Package-Deploy/README.md

 Facilitates SSIS Package installation, configuring Package settings, and SQL Agent Job deployment using a C# Windows Form utility program SSISPkgDeploy.exe.
-Most of the settings for the deployment are located in an XM file.
+Most of the settings for the deployment are located in an XML file.

 Prerequisites for running this program are having the .Net Framework 4.5.2 installed, and the utility uses integrated security to connect to the target deployment server(s).
 So, the user